sortabrilliant/ghostwriter/readme.txt

 = Where can I learn more? =
 Learn more at [sorta brilliant](https://sortabrilliant.com/ghostwriter/).

-== Installation ==

-1. Download the plugin and extract the files
-2. Upload `sbb-ghostwriter` to your `~/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

 * Cleanup for directory submission.